 “My New Boyfriend Stood My Up on My Birthday!”

-Rejecting someone because your very unreasonable expectations weren’t met and justifying that by arguing how “miserable” you’d be if you didn’t reject him and then declaring that maybe love isn’t for you is so overwrought and bizarre that I urge you to check yourself, get a grip, and grow up.
-As people age, their lives become fuller and busier.
-I really don’t think that seeing someone whom you’ve just started dating “only” three times in one month is that infrequent.
+Rejecting someone because your unreasonable expectations weren’t met and justifying that by arguing how “miserable” you’d be if you didn’t reject him and then declaring that maybe love isn’t for you is a little overwrought and I would urge you get some perspective here.
+For one thing, as people age, their lives become fuller and busier.
+I don’t think that seeing someone you’ve just started dating “only” three times in one month is that infrequent.
 And if he’s requested days off to spend time with you and texted and called you first thing on your birthday, it sounds like he’s interested and trying to make some effort.
 Maybe you’re looking for excuses to avoid a relationship.
 Maybe the idea of being rejected is so hard to handle that you do the rejecting first before you get your heart broken.

 You need to be honest with yourself, and if you aren’t ready to date, then don’t.
 But don’t convince yourself you’re being “selective” by rejecting anyone who doesn’t kiss the ground you walk on the second you enter his life.
 You can have love, and you can have a healthy and happy relationship… but not by acting the way you have been.
 Set realistic expectations, communicate your expectations, and be understanding when life’s demands and obligations compete for a loved one’s time and attention, and then you’ll be in a much better position to have the love you say you want.